Janel Brandtjen

-Janel Brandtjen (born March 27, 1966) is an American businesswoman and far-right politician from Waukesha County, Wisconsin.
-She is a member of the Wisconsin State Assembly, representing the 22nd Assembly district since January 2015.
+Janel Brandtjen (born March 27, 1966) is an American businesswoman and Republican politician and from Waukesha County, Wisconsin.
+She was a member of the Wisconsin State Assembly, representing Wisconsin's 22nd Assembly district from January 2015 until January 2025.
+She has been a leader among those in Wisconsin denying the results of the 2020 United States presidential election and seeking retribution against those who participated in the election administration.
+She has a long running feud with Republican state Assembly speaker Robin Vos, and she was one of several state lawmakers who signed a letter asking Vice President Mike Pence to reject the electoral votes of Wisconsin at the January 6, 2021, counting of electoral college votes.

 Biography

 Born in Milwaukee, Wisconsin, Brandjten received a Bachelor of Business Administration in Finance and Marketing from University of Wisconsin–Milwaukee.
 Brandtjen is married and has two children.
 Together with her husband, Brandtjen owns Group One Marketing, an advertising agency in Menomonee Falls.
 The company received two PPP loans of $31,111 and $30,902, both of which were forgiven.

 She was elected to the Waukesha County Board of Supervisors in 2008 and served until 2016.